TorjeAmundsen/ApexSensRandomizer/README.md

 `Save settings` saves all the configurable fields above to `config.json`, which is generated in the same directory you are running `ApexSensRandomize.exe` from.
 This will also automatically generate (or append/edit the files if they already exist) the files `autoexec.cfg`, `enablerando.cfg`, and `disablerando.cfg` files in your `\Apex Legends\cfg\` folder.
 This is also automatically done when you press `Start Randomizer`, this just allows you to save your settings/generate the necessary config files without starting the randomizer.

-`Start Randomizer` starts the loop that listens for your `Randomize sens` bind, and also the timer if applicable.
-Once this is running, the program is fully functioning, and it is editing your config file `randomsens.cfg` containing the senstivity command every time you press `Randomize sens`, and however often the timer is set to automatically randomize on top of that if enabled.
+`Start Randomizer` starts the loop that listens for your `Randomize sensitivity` bind, and also the timer if applicable.
+Once this is running, the program is fully functioning, and it is editing your config file `randomsens.cfg` containing the senstivity command every time you press `Randomize sensitivity`, and however often the timer is set to automatically randomize on top of that if enabled.